 In this episode, we answer a question from Craig Lewis of rechargeclass.com.au.
 He asked, “How should a beginner use Google Analytics to understand how people are using their website?”
 In the video below, we’ll take a look at Google Analytics and a few of the great tools inside the platform that can help you better understand your website visitors.

 Hi, welcome to the breakdown of Google Analytics.
-Right now we’re on the audience overview page and this is often where you’re going to land when you log into Google Analytics.
-Now you can do a lot of manipulation inside of Google Analytics.
+Right now, we’re on the audience overview page, and this is often where you’re going to land when you log into Google Analytics.
+Now you can do a lot of manipulation inside Google Analytics.

 You can also compare it to the previous period.
-It’ll just take those same data mounts and apply it.
+It’ll just take those same data mounts and apply them.
 We’d look at the whole month of December.
 We’re not going to get into comparison, but it’s really helpful to see and judge how you did versus another time period.
 In order to keep the data clean and the page clean, we’re just going to look at January.
 We hit apply.
-As you can see now it’s going to look at our sessions data.
+As you can see now, it’s going to look at our session data.
 What this is doing is pulling in the number of visits that we had on each day and the month.
-Audience overview isn’t going to breakdown your traffic sources.
-It’s just going to give you a big overview of how many people came to your site, what was the average engagement of those people who came to your site and their interaction overall.
+Audience overview isn’t going to break down your traffic sources.
+It’s just going to give you a big overview of how many people came to your site, what was the average engagement of those people who came to your site, and their overall interaction.

-Underneath here you see some of the data breakdown.
-563 sessions so 563 visits to the site.
-The next is users is 459 users.
+Underneath here, you see some of the data breakdowns.
+563 sessions, so 563 visits to the site.
+The next users are 459 users.
 Out of those 563 sessions, there were 459 users.
-Some of those people came back and engaged with the site again or maybe they’re multiple people using one IP address, but still went to the same site.
+Some of those people came back and engaged with the site again or maybe they’re multiple people using one IP address but still went to the same site.
 That’s kind of how that breaks it down.
 Users is the amount of actual different people that came to your site, in essence.
 Page views are the number of pages that were viewed over that course … The timeframe that you set and then pages per session is just a breakdown of what’s the average amount of pages a user saw.
 The average session duration is the amount of time they spent on the site.

-The bounce rate is the percent of people that came to your site and then immediately left.
+The bounce rate is the percentage of people that came to your site and then immediately left.
 You want to have a lower bounce rate.
-A higher bounce rate, a bounce rate of upper 60s, 70s, 80s is an indication that your site’s not engaging enough with your audience.
-Maybe you have a content-driven site where you do blog posts and people come to your site, read the post and leave.
+A higher bounce rate, a bounce rate in the upper 60s, 70s, or 80s, is an indication that your site’s not engaging enough with your audience.
+Maybe you have a content-driven site where you do blog posts, and people come to your site, read the post, and leave.
 That can also drive up your bounce rate.
 You want to pay attention to it because if it’s too high, that means people aren’t really engaging with your content and going deeper.
-The percent of new sessions is pretty self-explanatory too.
+The percentage of new sessions is pretty self-explanatory too.
 If you actually scroll over these, Google will give you a little bit of a blurb about what it means.

 Some other helpful data inside of audience is the demographics and the interest.
 If we look at the demographics, we can get a baseline of the age of the people coming to our site and their gender.
 This is helpful for just a number of reasons.
-It’s helpful to understand who your customer base is, who are the people that are engaging with your site, who are the people that are interested in the stuff that you’re posting.
-As you could see here, the site has a dominant female traffic and it’s in the 25 to 34 age group.
-When you’re building your messaging out, when you’re looking at the design of your site, you probably want to gear it towards them because again they’re you’re dominant user.
+It’s helpful to understand who your customer base is, who are the people that are engaging with your site, and who are the people that are interested in the stuff that you’re posting.
+As you can see here, the site has dominant female traffic, and it’s in the 25 to 34 age group.
+When you’re building your messaging out, when you’re looking at the design of your site, you probably want to gear it towards them because, again, they’re you’re dominant user.
 To go even deeper, you can click interest.

 We see the overview here.
-Now this breaks down how those people interact not just with your website, but in things as a whole.
-You have their afinity category.
-What are the things that they’re interested in.
-Movie lovers is the number one afinity for this site, then shoppers, shopaholic, TV lovers, technophiles.
-It kind of breaks it down through there.
+Now this breaks down how those people interact not just with your website but with things as a whole.
+You have their affinity category.
+What are the things that they’re interested in?
+Movie lovers are the number one affinity for this site, then shoppers, shopaholics, TV lovers, and technophiles.
+It kind of breaks it down there.
 It tells us what are some of the things that they’re interested in outside of our site.
 Again this is going to help you understand your personas a little bit better.
 It’s going to help you understand what they like and what they don’t like.
 Again as you’re building out your marketing campaigns and your strategies, you can kind of use some of the things that they like outside of the industry to promote your products as well.

-Geo Target makes sure that you’re targeting in the right location, in the right language.
-Again predominantly the United States which is what we want to see.
-Predominantly in Florida which is what we want to see for this business as well.
+Geo Target makes sure that you’re targeting the right location in the right language.
+Again predominantly the United States, which is what we want to see.
+Predominantly in Florida, which is what we want to see for this business as well.
 We can look at technology.
-We can look at behavior, new versus returning, frequency, engagement.
-All of these are very helpful to understand when you’re building a site, when you’re designing a site and when you’re tweaking your site to better fit your user’s needs.
-As you can see most sessions are zero to 10 seconds.
-That means people are coming and maybe leaving pretty quick.
+We can look at behavior, new versus returning, frequency, and engagement.
+All of these are very helpful to understand when you’re building a site when you’re designing a site, and when you’re tweaking your site to better fit your user’s needs.
+As you can see, most sessions are zero to 10 seconds.
+That means people are coming and maybe leaving pretty quickly.
 Then as you go down, it’s 11 to 30, 31 to 60.
 You can read it and see.
 Again this will help us understand how long people are on the site.

-For this business, a lot of people will probably come into the site to get the phone number because of what they do which is probably why you see that smaller duration period.
+For this business, a lot of people will probably come into the site to get the phone number because of what they do, which is probably why you see that smaller duration period.
 All right.
 The second area we’re going to look at is acquisition overview.
-Acquisition is where your traffic’s coming from.
+The acquisition is where your traffic’s coming from.
 Again we’re in the same timeframe looking at January.
-I do have a filter setup because in this account, there was some spammy traffic coming so we actually want to remove that from the acquisition.
+I do have a filter setup because, in this account, there was some spammy traffic coming, so we actually want to remove that from the acquisition.
 We actually saw data that made sense.
-Right here you’re going to see a nice overview.
+Right here, you’re going to see a nice overview.
 Top channels.
 Organic is the top channel.
-Direct traffic, referral traffic, social traffic.
+Direct traffic, referral traffic, and social traffic.
 Again as you go under here, it’s going to break it down right here on the main acquisition overview page.

 It’s going to show us organic search and all the data behind that.
-The new visitors, their bounce rate with organic search, the conversion rates which we’ll talk about in just a little bit.
+The new visitors, their bounce rate with organic search, the conversion rates, which we’ll talk about in just a little bit.
 Then we’re going to look at direct traffic.
 Direct traffic is people that actually typed in your website’s URL.
 Underneath that is referral traffic.
 Referral traffic is people who came to your site from another site.
 Maybe they saw a link on another site.
-Maybe they saw a link on Yelp or an industry related article.
-They clicked that and then they came to your site.
-The last one is social media traffic and these are the people obviously that are coming through social channels.
+Maybe they saw a link on Yelp or an industry-related article.
+They clicked that, and then they came to your site.
+The last one is social media traffic, and these are the people obviously that are coming through social channels.
 If you want to dig a little bit deeper, you go all traffic.
-You could do channels, tree maps, source, mediums.
+You could do channels, tree maps, sources, and mediums.

 Let’s go to source and medium.
-Now to show us again Google organic search.
+Now to show us again, Google organic search.
 Again all the fun data with that.
 Direct traffic, being organic, Yahoo traffic, Insider Pro referral, Facebook referral, StumbleUpon referral, Facebook medium.
 This will start to give you the exact source.
-What was the site and what was the medium?
+What was the site, and what was the medium?
 How did it find you?
-The source was Google and they found us through organic traffic.
+The source was Google, and they found us through organic traffic.
 This was direct.
 It had no medium because they typed it in direct.
 That’s basically how to understand that data.
-Majority of this site’s traffic is coming from search.
-It’s always good to hook up your search console because again it will pull in more data.
+The majority of this site’s traffic is coming from search.
+It’s always good to hook up your search console because, again, it will pull in more data.
 I’m not going to open up this right now because I don’t want to give away any of this customer’s information.

 If you want to get all that data, you can definitely pay them for that.
 If you’re just looking at Google Analytics, you’re probably not going to see a ton of that.
-That again is why page title is helpful because we start to get an idea of the keywords because of our title tags.
-Behavior’s nice because it’s just going to again show us what pages are working better, how people interact on specific pages.
+That, again, is why page title is helpful because we start to get an idea of the keywords because of our title tags.
+Behavior’s nice because it’s just going to show us again what pages are working better and how people interact on specific pages.
 We can break down site content and all the pages on the site and how those individual pages were interacted with.
-Maybe one page had a higher bounce rate than another page and we can try to find out why.
+Maybe one page had a higher bounce rate than another page, and we can try to find out why.
 Another great thing that you can do here in behavior is look at the behavior flow.

-This is one of my favorite things inside of Google Analytics because it helps me visualize where people are on the site as they’re coming into the page.
+This is one of my favorite things inside of Google Analytics because it helps me visualize where people are on the site as they’re coming to the page.
 The number one landing page is the home page.
 Where do they go after that?
 Do they drop off?
-What’s the percentage of drop off between each interaction?
+What’s the percentage of drop-off between each interaction?
 This is very helpful to see how people again are engaging with your site.
 All right.
-The final thing we’re going to look at is conversions and specifically goals.
-Right now we’re on the goals overview page.
-What goals is helpful for is to determine whether or not users are taking the actions you want them to take.
+The final thing we’re going to look at is conversions and, specifically, goals.
+Right now, we’re on the goals overview page.
+What goals are helpful for is to determine whether or not users are taking the actions you want them to take.
 If your site’s trying to drive a sale, you want to kind of get the thank you for purchase page tracking that someone gets there.

-You want to see if they’re abandoning your site before they get that conversion, how many people are actually doing the things that we want them to do.
+You want to see if they’re abandoning your site before they get that conversion and how many people are actually doing the things that we want them to do.
 This site isn’t an eCommerce site.
 It’s actually a local business site.
-There’s a couple of different goals that are set up from different behaviors that we want to see from the users online to make sure that we’re getting contacts, that we’re getting leads, that we’re getting users that are engaging in the right way.
+There are a couple of different goals that are set up from different behaviors that we want to see from the users online to make sure that we’re getting contacts, that we’re getting leads, that we’re getting users that are engaging in the right way.
 This will show you how many goals were completed.
 The goal value.
 You can put an estimated dollar value if you want to see how much that goal is really worth to you.
-That helps you understand how much a lead is and cost per lead and all of that kind of different metrics that you can make down the road.
+That helps you understand how much a lead is and the cost per lead, and all of that kind of different metrics that you can make down the road.